 Before you know it, that long overdue holiday will be over, and you will be back to the grinding stone.
 So, don't spend most of your holiday attending to emails and phone calls from co-workers who don't know how to help.

-LASTLY, FREEZE A SIMPLE DELICIOUS MEAL
+LASTLY, FREEZE A SIMPLE DELICIOUS MEAL - A Warm Welcome Home Meal

 A picture of some food

-I hope these tips help and may your holiday be relaxing, safe and responsible.
+I hope these tips help and may your holiday be relaxing, safe and responsible! ✈️💼

 Related Posts